cfmarques/rd_challenge_rails_app/README.md

 ```

 ### How to test the application locally
-At project path, start server with the command:
+At project path, start the server with the command:
 ```bash
 $ rails s
 ```
 Using a browser, go to http://localhost:3000 and you'll see the contact list.

-It is required a website and javascript library to call the application and generate datas for be displayed.
+It is required a website and a javascript library to communicate with the application and generate data to be displayed.

-I suggest my sample website that use my javascript library and already integrate with this application.
+I suggest my sample website which uses my javascript library and already integrates with this application.

 Sample website: https://github.com/cfmarques/rd_challenge_website

-Download or clone the rd_challenge_website respository (The samplewebsite).
+Download or clone the rd_challenge_website repository (The sample website).

 At sample website path, run this command:
 ```bash